MysteryPancake/Houdini-Fun/README.md

 mix = (attribute - offset) * contrast;
 ```

-If you normalize the attribute (for example with Labs Normalize Float), it's easy to fit the timing exactly.
+If you normalize the attribute (eg. with Labs Normalize Float), it's easy to fit the timing exactly.

 <img src="./images/normalized_animation.webp?raw=true" width="600">